 Following this pattern, you are far less likely to develop unattractive imbalances; in addition, you will be less like to incur injury.
 And probably be more likely to get naked.
 And, by the way, if you want to address this all at once, I wrote a full program on specialization for your back.

-The benefits of heavy training are widely documented, so once again I’ll just focus on the relevancy to building a bang-worthy body.
+The benefits of heavy training are widely documented, so once again I’ll just focus on the relevance to building the perfect male body.

-Training with heavy loads leads to an increase in both neurogenic and myogenic muscle tone, both of which are important for building an attractive physique.
+Training with heavy loads leads to an increase in both neurogenic and myogenic muscle tone, both of which are important for building the ideal male body.

 First, it is necessary to recognize that for the purposes of this writing, the word “tone” means the level of tension in a muscle.
 With that understood, let’s talk about each type.

 Neurogenic tone refers to the level of tension in a muscle during a working or flexed state.
-That is, how “hard” a muscle is when you are either training it, or just flexing it for some chick at the gym/beach/World of Warcraft party.
+That is, how “hard” a muscle is when it’s in action–whether that means at the gym, or just flexing.

-Myogenic tone can be defined as residual tension in a resting muscle.
+Myogenic tone, on the other hand, is the residual tension in a resting muscle.
 What this really means is how hard, full, and dense your muscles are when you’re just hanging out.
 Rather than some artificial pump, an increase in myogenic tone is a permanent increase in the appearance of your muscles.